 Hon.
-David Joanasie (interpretation): Thank you, Mr. Speaker and I say "good day" to the people of South Baffin, Nunavummiut, and my colleagues.
+David Joanasie (interpretation): Thank you, Mr. Speaker.
+I say "good day" to the people of South Baffin, Nunavummiut, and my colleagues.
 Good day.

-Mr. Speaker, I rise today to voice my gratitude and pride in the students who attend Kinngait's Peter Pitseolak, actually a student who is enrolled there.
-This student's name is Aseena Saila, and I wanted to publicly state my pride as she travelled to Ottawa to meet with the representative of the King, and this trip ran from November 29 up to December 2, 2022 for this meeting in Ottawa.
+Mr. Speaker, I rise today to voice my gratitude and pride in a student who is enrolled at Kinngait's Peter Pitseolak School.
+This student's name is Asiina Saila.
+I wanted to publicly state my pride as she travelled to Ottawa to meet with the Governor General.
+This trip ran from November 29 to December 2, 2022 for this meeting in Ottawa.

-Mr. Speaker, Aseena was included in (interpretation ends) Experiental Learning (interpretation) specifically for nutrition and food processing.
-This allowed the students to benefit from this program, and she was selected due to her dedication and abilities, and her ability to represent her colleagues and Nunavummiut although she is just a student.
+Mr. Speaker, Asiina was included in (interpretation ends) experiental learning (interpretation) specifically for nutrition and food processing.
+This allowed the students to benefit from this program.
+She was selected due to her dedication and abilities and her ability to represent her colleagues and Nunavummiut, although she is just a student.

-(interpretation ends) Mr. Speaker, Ms. Saila has been a good advocate of the people of Kinngait, and is a strong representative as a youth.
-In her very own words, I would like to share a quote from her of the experience, "that it was a very fun experience, and the kitchen we were working at were huge, and the people I was working with were all very nice.
+(interpretation ends) Mr. Speaker, Ms. Saila has been a good advocate of the people of Kinngait and is a strong representative as a youth.
+In her very own words, I would like to share a quote from her of the experience that "It was a very fun experience, and the kitchens we were working at were huge, and the people I was working with were all very nice.
 When I met Mary, she was so nice and it was an honour to meet her."

 (interpretation) Mr. Speaker, the opportunities given to our youth, when they are represented at the highest level, like the Governor General, is very important.
 This is something that will have an impact in their lives.

-Again, I would like to thank Kylie Burke, Paul Finkelstein, and Chef Louis Charest, and the community of Kinngait who were able to support Aseena and her family.
+Again, I would like to thank Kylie Burke, Paul Finkelstein, and Chef Louis Charest, and the community of Kinngait who were able to support Asiina and her family.
 I know they think of her and are really proud of her.
-Let us express our appreciation.
-Thank you, Mr. Speaker.
+Let us express our congratulations, Mr. Speaker.
+Thank you.